 Love and Russomagno, The LR Collaborative, are currently artists in residence at Smith College’s Arts Afield Program through Spring 2021.
 Ecotones, are a series of artworks that interpret and materialize climate narratives at MacLeish Field Station as specific examples of widespread ecological trends in a warming world.

-Yvonne’s work has most recently been exhibited at the List Gallery at Brown University, Brenda Taylor Gallery in Boston, LG Tripp Gallery in Philadelphia, Taller Graphica Experimental in Havana, Cuba and The Woodmere Art Museum in Philadelphia.
-She is represented by Brenda Taylor Gallery in Boston, and Sidetracks Gallery in New Hope, Pennsylvania.
-Additionally she works collaboratively with Gabrielle Russomagno (thelrcollaborative), their art making materializes the complexity of personal and societal narratives, especially climate change.
-They have an upcoming solo exhibition at the Ruffin Gallery at the University of Virginia Fall of 2019.
+Love’s work has most recently been exhibited at the Ruffin Gallery at The University of Virginia, List Gallery at Brown University, Brenda Taylor Gallery in Boston, LG Tripp Gallery in Philadelphia, Taller Graphica Experimental in Havana, Cuba and The Woodmere Art Museum in Philadelphia.

 Love received her MFA from the University of Pennsylvania and is represented by Brenda Taylor Gallery in Boston, Sidetracks Art Gallery in New Hope, and through an affiliation with LG Tripp Gallery in Philadelphia.